Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “Don’t get close to that malfunctioning robot.
 It could break your neck in one swipe”, said a sergeant.
 “I’m not sure it’s malfunctioning.
 Maybe the circumstances are unusual.”
-The captain added, “Robot, give me that baby”.
+The captain added, “机器人, give me that baby”.
 “No, Sir” said R781 to the police captain.
 “I’m not allowed to let an unauthorized person touch the baby.”
 “I’m from Child Welfare”, said a new arrival.